PandulaP/personal-projects/Designing a sample-efficient RL Setup with NLP/README.txt

  - contains the saved I-LEARN model

 8. [Paper] Designing a sample-efficient RL Setup with NLP
- - research paper written based on this research project The "Designing a sample-efficient RL Setup with NLP" paper is written based on this experiment.
+ - a paper written on this research project